ankitects/anki-manual/src/deck-options.md

 By default, the daily limits of a higher-level deck do not apply if you're studying from its subdecks.

-If this option is enabled, the limits start from the top-level decks instead, which can be useful if you wish to study individual subdecks, while enforcing a total limit on cards for the deck tree.
+However, if this option is enabled, the limits start from the top-level decks.
+This option can be useful if you wish to study individual subdecks, while enforcing a total limit on cards for the deck tree.
 Note that the limits set on each subdeck will still apply.

 ## New Cards